fiunchinho/armesto.net/content/post/2017-05-20-introducing-wimpy.md

 Your AWS account must be prepared before you can deploy your applications.
 By executing this role, your accout gets two different isolated environments called `staging` and `production`.
 Each environment gets its own [Virtual Private Cloud](https://aws.amazon.com/vpc/), meaning that applications in one environment can't connect to applications in a different environment.
 Total isolation between environments right from the start.

 The same applies for [S3](https://aws.amazon.com/s3/).
 Wimpy creates a single bucket for all your applications, but each application will only be able to access the application folder in the environment where is running.
-For example, if your S3 bucket is called `wimpy_storage_bucket`, the application called `cats-api` will have access to the `wimpy_storage_bucket/production/cats-api/` folder when deployed in `production`, but it will have access to `wimpy_storage_bucket/staging/cats-api/` when deployed in the `staging` environment.
+For example, if your S3 bucket is called `storage`, the application called `cats-api` will have access to the `storage/production/cats-api/` folder when deployed in `production`, but it will have access only to `storage/staging/cats-api/` when deployed in the `staging` environment.

 Last but not least, this role creates the needed security groups to allow traffic to your applications: